 The Campaign enables the students and amateurs to get exclusive access to astronomy images, which are otherwise not accessible till the post graduate level, and get training in advanced data analysis and software as well as interact with international scientists, all of which builds up to an invaluable real time research experience.
 Through this campaign, students have made confirmed discoveries of Main Belt Asteroids and important observations that contribute to the NASA Near-Earth Object (NEO) Program at the Jet Propulsion Laboratory (Pasadena, CA).

-SPACE will be conducting workshops to start each phase and to guide the participants in downloading the data and using the specialized software and find asteroids successfully.
+SPACE conducted workshops to start each phase and to guide the participants in downloading the data and using the specialized software and find asteroids successfully.

 For more details about Campaign, mail us at email@example.com